MinghuiChen43/awesome-deep-phenomena/README.md

 ## Others

 ### Others: 2023

+- The SSL Interplay: Augmentations, Inductive Bias, and Generalization. [[paper]](https://arxiv.org/abs/2302.02774)
+  - Vivien Cabannes, Bobak T. Kiani, Randall Balestriero, Yann LeCun, Alberto Bietti.
+  - Key Word: Self-Supervised Learning; Data Augmentation; Inductive Bias.
+  - <details><summary>Digest</summary> Self-supervised learning (SSL) has emerged as a powerful framework to learn representations from raw data without supervision.
+Yet in practice, engineers face issues such as instability in tuning optimizers and collapse of representations during training.
+Such challenges motivate the need for a theory to shed light on the complex interplay between the choice of data augmentation, network architecture, and training algorithm.
+We study such an interplay with a precise analysis of generalization performance on both pretraining and downstream tasks in a theory friendly setup, and highlight several insights for SSL practitioners that arise from our theory.

 - A Stability Analysis of Fine-Tuning a Pre-Trained Model. [[paper]](https://arxiv.org/abs/2301.09820)
   - Zihao Fu, Anthony Man-Cho So, Nigel Collier.